 “Hey!” the orderly yelled at me.
 “Get back to your bed.
 No one is allowed in the halls at night.”

 Not sure what I was going to do.
 I turned back just as he reached me.
 As I looked him in the eyes, something came over me and I slapped him.
 My frail hand did not do much to hurt him, but I could see the shock come over his face.
 That look somehow gave me more confidence.
 I lifted my foot connecting to his male sensibilities, and unlike my last attempt, this one took him down to the floor.
 Reaching for his keys, I unlocked the door.
 My last obstacle to escape now overcome, I flew open the front door and was immediately hit in the face by the cold night air.
 It sent shivers down my spine, but one breathe and I was rejuvenated.
 It had been so many months since I had felt the air on my face.
 It was like being reborn.
 I was a different person.
 I smiled, and ran and fast as I could, as far as I could.

-I watch and wait as she plays with the other woman waiting for the right moment.
+I watch and wait as she plays with the other woman.
+I am waiting until the right moment presents itself.
 Then it happens.
 The woman turns to set out a blanket and what looks like lunch for both of them.
 I run for Ruth expecting her to scream at my presence near her, but as I get to her, she looks up at me with her blue eyes and smiles.
 I reach for her and she is quickly in my arms.
 I take a very quick second realizing I have my arms around Ruth again.
 It is the only place I want to be.
 Then, never for a moment stopping to look back, we escape from the lives we once lived.
+Leaving behind the criticism for the love I have for Ruth.
 Together being all the happiness we need.